frankaemika/docs/source/libfranka.rst

   will be triggered.
 This does not guarantee that the sensor will not be damaged after any high-torque interactions or motions but aims for preventing some of it.

-* If the **maximum allowed power** is reached, the ``power_limit_violation`` will prevent the robot from stopping  and engaging the brakes during the control loop.
+* If the **maximum allowed power** is reached, the ``power_limit_violation`` will trigger and will prevent the robot from stopping and engaging the brakes during the control loop.

-* If using an external controller you reach the joint or the Cartesian limits you will get a ``joint_velocity_violation`` or a ``cartesian_velocity_violation`` error respectively.
+* If, using an external controller, you reach the joint or the Cartesian limits you will get a ``joint_velocity_violation`` or a ``cartesian_velocity_violation`` error respectively.